 "Thieves can’t steal if they can’t see."

 Fog cannon is using a special liquid to release a fog.
-Depending on liquid tank size, device power and fog releasing time (customizable by user or integrator), a full liquid tank is providing liquid capacity for one or (typically) many usages, anywhere between 30 sec to even 20 minutes or more, between the need of liquid refill.
+Depending on liquid tank size, device power, and fog releasing time (customizable by user or integrator), a full liquid tank is providing liquid capacity for one or (typically) many usages, anywhere between 30 sec to even 20 minutes or more, between the need of a liquid refill.

 Burglars typically get startled and leave the scene immediately.

-In the rare case they don't leave instantly, a smoke is preventing the intruder from seeing anything, so they are leaving just then.
+In the rare case, they don't leave instantly, a smoke is preventing the intruder from seeing anything, so they are leaving just then.

 Visibility stays obscured anywhere between 20 minutes and several hours, depending on fog cannon power, fog production time, room size, and air ventilation (opening windows or even using fans).

-Fog cannon can be triggered again to increase fog density if needed.
+The fog cannon can be triggered again to increase fog density if needed.